Great Chelsea fire of 1973

-The Second Great Chelsea fire was a conflagration that occurred on October 14, 1973, in Chelsea, Massachusetts.
+The Great Chelsea fire of 1973, also known as the second Great Chelsea fire, was a conflagration that occurred on October 14, 1973, in Chelsea, Massachusetts, a city directly across the Chelsea Creek from East Boston.
 The fire burned 18 acre, and was spread by strong winds and a lack of adequate water supply in the neighborhood of the fire.
-The fire started 200 yd away from the origin of the Great Chelsea Fire of 1908.
+The fire started 200 yd away from the origin of the Great Chelsea fire of 1908.